threadexio/channels-rs/README.md

 - [`tokio::io::{AsyncRead, AsyncWrite}`](https://docs.rs/tokio/latest/tokio/io)
 - [`futures::io::{AsyncRead, AsyncWrite}`](https://docs.rs/futures/latest/futures/io)

-You can find out more about how the underlying communication protocol works [here](./spec/PROTOCOL.md).
+You can find out more about how the underlying communication protocol works [here][spec].

 # License

-- All code in this repository is licensed under the MIT license, a copy of which can be found [here](./LICENSE).
+- All code in this repository is licensed under the MIT license, a copy of which can be found [here][license].

 - All artwork in this repository is licensed under [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/).
-A copy of the license can be found [here](./assets/LICENSE).
+A copy of the license can be found [here][art-license].